andyk/headlong/README.md

 ```

 ### == headlong UI webapp ==
-By default your webapp will connect to the main env running in EC2
+By default, your webapp will connect to the main env running in EC2
 via supabase realtime.
 If you want to override that and use a local
 env, then you'll need to run the terminalServer and env locally.
 We strongly recommend you run these in a docker instance.